toddb/grunt-ngdocs/README.md

 [default] 'templates/index.tmpl'
 Be able to copy and override the default template included in grunt-ngdocs

+####subsectionsPath
+[default] 'docs/content'
+The base path of the content to be able to easily scape the subsections

 ##How it works
 The task parses the specified files for doc comments and extracts them into partial html files for the documentation app.